Note: FastPass+ has been replaced by a new, multipart program for accessing rides, some parts requiring payment.

 One way to think about the attractions is to class them into character meets, thrill rides, and everything else.

-If you are avoiding thrill rides, then you’ll have a much easier time picking your FastPass+, because many of the most popular rides that build the biggest lines most quickly won’t even be on your to-do list.
+If you are avoiding thrill rides, then you’ll have a much easier time picking your FastPass+, because many of the most popular rides that build the biggest lines most quickly are thrill rides that won’t even be on your to-do list.

-And if your group is all old enough to not have to meet Ariel, or Elsa, or Mickey, that’ll take some other potential options off your list.
+And if you don’t have to meet Ariel, or Elsa, or Mickey, that’ll take some other potential options off your list.
 (Another way to save time in meeting characters is to meet them at meals—that’s the approach my itineraries take.)

-People like my dad and sister who avoid thrill rides and avoid character meets have the simplest set of choices.
+People like my sister who avoid thrill rides and avoid character meets have the simplest set of choices.

 Are you willing to bet on more FastPass+ being available for key attractions?

-Once you’ve used the first three FastPass+ that you pre-booked, you can then add, one at a time, fourth and more FastPass+, but only subject to availability.
+Once you’ve used the FastPass+ that you pre-booked, you can then add, one at a time, more FastPass+, but only subject to availability.

-However, the rides you might most want to book as your 4th and later FastPass+ may be the same ones everyone else wants to book, and thus may not be available.
-So you should always try for more FastPass+, but not assume they will be available.
+However, the rides you might most want to book as your later FastPass+ may be the same ones everyone else wants to book, and thus may not be available.
+So you should always try for more FastPass+, and keep refreshing, but not assume they will be available.

 Another thing to think about is how many days you have for each park.
 Each additional day gives you three more FastPass+, and one more opportunity to arrive early.

-Under current ticket prices, each additional ticket day—after you’ve already bought four—is about $16/person/day for days 5-7, and $11/person/day for days 8-10
+Under current ticket prices, while the actual price varies by date, typically each additional ticket day—after you’ve already bought four days—is on average about about $9-$17/person/day for days 5-10

-That means for another less than six bucks each, you each get to book at least three more great rides with low waits!
+That means for about three to five bucks each you each get to book at least three more great rides with low waits!
 See one of my itineraries for an example of how multiple partial days can work well.

 The best FastPass+ for you.